lightscapevr/website/markdown/drawing.md

 * You can also use a single-controller movement: move over a point to create a reference point, and then move back to where you want to be (similar to SketchUp with the mouse).

 ### Dynamic Components
-* VR Sketch supports interaction with basic SketchUp dynamic components.
+* VR Sketch supports animating SketchUp's dynamic components.
-* To interact with a dynamic components, have the **Teleport** tool active and touch the component.
+* To interact with a dynamic component, use the **Teleport** tool touch the component.
 A light blue box will appear to indicate that the component is intractable.
 While touching the component pull the **trigger** and move the controller.
-* Currently we only support dynamic components that make use of the `ANIMATE()` function for both position and rotation.
+* You can change in the Rendering settings (**Cog wheel** tool) how visibly or discreetly the blue boxes are drawn.
-* If you need a particular function please let us know.
+* Currently we only support dynamic components that make use of one of the `ANIMATE...()` functions and that directly set the position (X, Y, Z) or the rotation (RotX, RotY, RotZ).
+If these functions are used to set a custom variable instead, the animation will not be recognized by VR Sketch.
+Please let us know if you need more cases.